Exploring the Effect of Basis Rotation on NQS Performance: Results

-Rotating the basis does not change entanglement measures that depend only on the spectrum of reduced density matrices; for example, the entanglement entropy of any bipartition is identical for $\lvert \psi_{0}\rangle$ and $\lvert \psi_{\phi}\rangle$.
-To assess how “far” the rotated wavefunction sits from typical NQS initializations, we instead monitor quantities that depend on the full statevector in the rotated basis.
-In this case we use quantum coherence as the Shannon entropy of the wavefunction’s coefficients in the rotated basis.
-Since $U_{y}(\phi)$ mixes $\lvert 0\rangle$ and $\lvert 1\rangle$ at each site, the rotated ground state often acquires a nontrivial distribution of amplitudes, and its coherence can increase relative to the unrotated case.
-By tracking how these resource measures vary with $\phi$, we gain insight into how much “harder” the rotated ground state is for a given NQS ansatz to represent.
+To quantify this effect, we use quantum coherence, defined as the Shannon entropy of the wavefunction coefficients in the rotated basis, as an additional diagnostic tool.
+Since $U_{y}(\phi)$ mixes $\lvert 0\rangle$ and $\lvert 1\rangle$ locally at each site, the rotated ground state generally acquires a nontrivial amplitude distribution and its coherence may significantly increase relative to the unrotated case.
+In Fig.~\ref{fig:coherence} we show that the quantum coherence of the variational states obtained after a fixed number of optimization steps can differ substantially from the exact value, even for very small systems.

-The proposed rotation of the target state increases the chance of NQS to get trapped in a saddle point (see Figure \ref{fig:saddle_point}).

-The importance of the proliferation of saddle points and the connection to computational complexity provided in Sec. \ref{sec:considerations} can be showcased in the comparison of different algorithms (see Figure \ref{fig:umap_algorithms}).